alex-shef/mysite/README.md

 A Jenkins job is created and a build version is changed in the Jenkinsfile manually.
 The Github repo and webhook are configured in the github.tf

+Logs are monitored using the dashboard and Explore/Logs.

    ***

 A user can view posts, share, comment, log in to his blog account and edit it, as well as reset a forgotten password and create a new one.